 The food safety investigation into a case of bovine tuberculosis that was found in an Alberta cow now extends into Saskatchewan.

-The Canadian Food Inspection Agency said two farms in Saskatchewan are under quarantine along with 33 farms in southeastern Alberta.
+The Canadian Food Inspection Agency says two farms in Saskatchewan — but just one infected herd — are under quarantine along with 30 farms in southeastern Alberta.

 Last week, the CFIA warned that more ranches could be placed under quarantine and suggested the process of testing cattle and tracing where the animals have lived is expected to take months.